-'Wonder Woman': 10 Big Differences Between the Movie and DC's Comic Books
+‘Wonder Woman’: 10 Big Differences Between the Movie and DC’s Comic Books

 Etta Candy, meanwhile, has been Diana’s sidekick from the All-Star Comics days, known for her notorious sweet tooth and boundless good humor.

-With the 1980s redo of Wonder Woman, Steve winds up falling for Etta Candy, who was at the time serving as his junior officer.
+With the 1980s redo of Wonder Woman, Steve wound up falling for Etta Candy, who was at the time serving as his junior officer.
 They would later get married.

-In the film, Steve Trevor is a U.S. military agent assisting the British, whose crash off the coast of Paradise Island indeed sets the plot in motion.
+In the film, Steve Trevor is a U.S. military agent assisting the British, and his crash off the coast of Paradise Island indeed sets the plot in motion.
 However, as Pine told Yahoo Movies months ago, his Trevor is a hero in his own right and definitely not the dude in distress.

 Lucy Davis plays Etta Candy in the film, serving as Steve’s British attaché.
 The film character is played for laughs, especially as she helps Diana adapt to life in London, but the celluloid Etta does manage her own hero moment.